ieg-dhr/QTEI/README.md

 * use just some parts of the library to build your own and integrate into your own systems

-This is a example of a full html page making use of QTei:
+This is a example of a full html page making use of QTEI:

 ~~~html
 <!DOCTYPE html>